lightbeam24/CustomTube/README.md

 [Restore YouTube Username from Handle to Custom](https://greasyfork.org/en/scripts/468740-restore-youtube-username-from-handle-to-custom)

 Using it with other extensions or scripts often causes issues and is therefore not recommended.

+If you have a user agent switcher installed, make sure it is disabled on youtube.com, as you may not be able to use anything other than the default 2017 layout otherwise.

 Screenshots:
 -